CowboyLogic/JiraPS/docs/en-US/commands/Remove-JiraGroupMember.md

 ## DESCRIPTION

 This function removes a JIRA user from a JIRA group.
+It supports both JIRA API v2 and v3 for user identification.

 ## EXAMPLES